Skip to Content

 January Term, or J-Term, is designed to provide maximum opportunity for intense learning either on or off campus.

-New and returning students enrolled in J-Term have options to earn credits and enhance academic skills.
+Returning students enrolled in J-Term have options to earn credits and enhance academic skills.
 Students can:

 • Earn as many as 3 credits during J-Term